boltzmannlabs/molpro/README.md

 ### Step-3 Install all the Dependecies :

-For installing you can run install.sh file by given command :
+First make sure you have python version => 3.7.
+And the for installing all the dependecies you can run install.sh file by given command :

     sh install.sh